Seeking Ultimate Meaning Together

 Understanding religion is a benefit to our shared world and to the advancement of society.
 Knowledge of religion helps us understand culture, politics, nationhood and our place in global citizenship.
 It helps us see the human person as a spiritual being who seeks ultimate meaning in life and to see religion as providing that meaning.

-Globe surrounded by religious symbols
+Globe surrounded by religious symbols representing world faiths including Christianity, Islam, Judaism, Hinduism, and Buddhism

 The Unaffiliated